Epping Forest Hangman’s Hill: A Simple (But Complete) Guide

 Hangman’s Hill Epping Forest History

-Hangman’s Hill in Epping Forest is a well-known spot among locals for its many gruesome theories.
-There are many tales behind how the hill got its name.
+Hangman’s Hill in Epping Forest is well-known among locals for its many gruesome theories.
+There are many tales about how the hill got its name.
 The common story is a serial killer who hunts a victim at night.

-Another story is, three men were wrongfully accused of crimes that they never committed and were eventually hanged on top of this hill.
+Another story is that three men were wrongfully accused of crimes they never committed and were eventually hanged atop this hill.
 It can’t be said which story is true, but something probably did happen and led to this place being known as a haunted area.

 Strawberry Hill Pond in the Epping Forest